Borrow, Return and Renewal

 Please visit our Affiliate Card Members services page for more information.

-Q21: Who can borrow the Chinese University of Hong Kong Library Reader’s Card, Shue Yan University Library Reader’s Card or Baptist University Library Reader’s Card?
+Q21: Who can borrow the Chinese University of Hong Kong Library Reader Card, Shue Yan University Library Reader Card or Baptist University Library Reader Card?

-A21: If you are a full-time academic staff, postgraduate student or undergraduate student, you are eligible to borrow the Reader’s Card and benefit from the privileges of other University Libraries.
+A21: If you are a full-time academic staff, management and support staff, postgraduate student or undergraduate student, you are eligible to borrow the Reader Card and benefit from the privileges of other University Libraries.

-For the details of loan policy of the Reader’s Card service, please visit our page on Access Resources @ Other University Libraries > Reader’s Card Services (http://library.hsmc.edu.hk/access-resources-other-university-libraries/).
+For the details of loan policy of the Reader Card service, please visit our page on Access Resources @ Other University Libraries (https://library.hsmc.edu.hk/access-resources-other-university-libraries/).

-A22: If you are a full-time academic staff or postgraduate student, you are eligible to borrow the cards and enjoy the privileges of other University Libraries.
+A22: If you are a full-time academic staff, management and support staff, postgraduate student or final year undergraduate student (with written recommendation by academic staff), you are eligible to borrow the cards and enjoy the privileges of other University Libraries.

-For the details of loan policy of the Library Borrowing Card service, please visit our page on Access Resources @ Other University Libraries > Library Borrowing Card Services (http://library.hsmc.edu.hk/access-resources-other-university-libraries/).
+For the details of loan policy of the Library Borrowing Card service, please visit our page on Access Resources @ Other University Libraries (https://library.hsmc.edu.hk/access-resources-other-university-libraries/).

 A23: The Document Delivery Service (DDS) is to obtain materials which are not available at Library from document services suppliers.
 Full-time academic staff, research assistants, and postgraduate students are the eligible users.
 Please submit the online form to request for document delivery service.